Free shipping on orders $75+

 Our Because Premium Bed Protectors are soft, absorbent sheets with a waterproof backing you can place on beds, sofas, or car seats to provide an extra layer of protection.
 Because they're disposable, they're a convenient way to deal with leaks.
 Some individuals use them nightly in bed or occasionally to deal with alcohol incontinence.
 They also come in handy for work, air travel, bus trips, car trips, performances, and other times when you may not be able to change your incontinence protection as often as you'd like.

-Does your loved one struggle with incontinence?
+Do you or a loved one struggle with incontinence?
 Take our bladder protection quiz and get a sample pack to try.

 Take The Quiz